actualbudget/docs/docs/getting-started/envelope-budgeting.md

 For example, if you can set aside € 200 each month, gradually build your buffer over several months.
 As you save more, you’ll start to pay some of next month’s bills with this reserve.

+You can also read about this strategy in [one of our blog posts](/blog/2023-12-15-automate-your-budget-with-goal-templates#paying-myself-first).

 ### Pay-Yourself-First Strategy
 The Pay-Yourself-First strategy focuses on saving a portion of your income before spending on anything else.